Table of Contents

 GAAFET vs FinFET: "Transistoring" to All-Around Nanosheets

-Gate-All-Around FETs (GAAFET) are a type of semiconductor transistor that is considered an evolution over FinFETs (Fin Field-Effect Transistors).
+Gate-All-Around FET (GAAFET) is a type of semiconductor three-dimensional transistor that is considered an evolution over FinFET (Fin Field-Effect Transistors).
 The comparison of GAAFET vs FinFET marks an advancement in multigate transistors, shifting the conducting channel from vertical fins to nanosheets.

-FinFETs, the first three-dimensional transistor, came up as an advancement from traditional planar transistors (MOSFETs) in 2014.
+FinFETs, the first three-dimensional transistor that was introduced by Intel in 2011, came up as an advancement from traditional planar transistors (MOSFETs).
 Below the 28nm process node, planar MOSFETs start to face issues like current leakage, heat dissipation problems and short channel effects.
 FinFETs managed to solve these issues by adding a vertical “fin” to the gate.

-As chip dimensions keep shrinking, FinFETs have begun to show similar problems to those experienced by MOSFETs one decade ago.
-As the transistor metal pitch shrinks (the distance from one transistor´s gate to another), the fins get too close to each other, increasing the risk of leakage currents between adjacent fins.
+As chip dimensions keep scaling down following Moore’s Law, they need to accomodate more transistors within a given area.
+At certain scale FinFETs have begun to show similar problems to those experienced by MOSFETs one decade ago.
+When fins get too close to each other, the risk of leakage currents between adjacent fins increases.
 This increases power consumption and makes it difficult to maintain control of the transistor when it is in off-state, leading to higher power consumption and lower energy efficiency.

-GAAFET aims to solve these issues by switching the vertical fin with nanosheets.
+GAAFET aims to solve these issues by switching from vertical fins to nanosheets.

 GAAFETs: From Fins to Nanosheets

 Below the 5nm process node GAAFETs will substitute FinFETs, replacing the vertical fin with “nanosheets”.
-The source and the drain are no longer part of a fin but are instead implemented through horizontally stacked nanosheets.
+In a GAAFET the source and the drain are no longer part of a fin but are instead implemented through horizontally stacked nanosheets.
 While in FinFETs the conducting channel has three contact surfaces, in GAAFET the transistor´s gate fully wraps the four faces of each nanosheet, hence the name gate “all-around”.
-This allows better control of the transistor and further shrinking of semiconductor patterns.
+The bottom face of each nanosheet is fully wrapped by the gate and not in contact with the substrate anymore.
+This allows for better electrostatic control of the transistor and will allow for further shrinking of semiconductor patterns.
+It is expected that gate-all-around transistors will be used for the most advanced semiconductor devices until the end of this decade.

-Samsung’s 3-nanometer process node is already manufacturing semiconductors using GAAFET technology, which reportedly consumes 45% less power and has a 16% smaller surface area.
-However, manufacturing yields are still not optimal, and it is rumored it has only been used for a small number of chips.
+Samsung’s 3-nanometer process node is already using GAAFET technology to manufacture integrated circuits.
+According to Samsung, its gate-all-around technology consumes 45% less power and has a 16% smaller surface area compared to its previous 5nm process.
 TSMC´s N2 Nanosheet technology will also use GAAFET technology and will commence high-volume manufacturing between 2025 and 2026.
+TSMC expects a 25%-30% power reduction at same speed and 15% higher chip density when compared to its previous process N3.

 Related Posts